-Hoya Sweetheart Care Guide
+Simple 8 Step Hoya Sweetheart Care Guide

-The hoya sweetheart plant consists of thick succulent leaves and stems that can store water for long periods.
+The Hoya Sweetheart plant consists of thick succulent leaves and stems that can store water for long periods.
 Therefore, the watering needs of this plant are quite low.
 Experts recommend watering the plant at least once in a month when the soil has dried up.

-Light and temperature
+Light and Temperature

-Hoya sweetheart plants grow best in bright light and can withstand direct sunlight to some degree – too much direct sunlight can scorch it.
+Hoya Sweetheart plants grow best in bright light and can withstand direct sunlight to some degree – too much direct sunlight can scorch it.
 Studies show that the plant can also survive in low light conditions, but its growth will be substantially inhibited.
 For optimal growth and preventing issues like wilting, the plants should be placed near bright windows.

 Unlike other species of cacti and succulents, Hoya Kerrii grows better in warm, humid conditions like most parts of Asia.
 The plant grows better in humidity conditions of over 40 percent.
 This implies the plant should be kept away from air conditioning vents, and if possible, it should be located in areas near a bathroom or a kitchen.
 Though it can tolerate dry air conditions, it is advisable to sprinkle water on the plant when humidity is low.

-Soil and fertilizer
+Soil and Fertilizer

 The soil requirements for Hoya Kerrii are particular.
 Propagating it in a soil mixture of 50 percent regular potting soil, 25 percent perlite, and 25 percent orchid bark will provide optimal soil requirements for your plant.
 The soil should support sufficient drainage of water and be loose enough to allow aeration.

-Cleaning and pruning
+Cleaning and Pruning

-Hoya sweetheart is naturally waxy and shiny; thus, it does not require unique cleaning formulas.
+Hoya Sweetheart is naturally waxy and shiny; thus, it does not require unique cleaning formulas.
 However, when it is dusty, you can gently wipe it with a wet piece of cloth to remove dust particles.
 The plant does not require regular pruning; however when the need arises, typical pruning tools can be used.
 Sophisticated protective gear is not necessary since the plant is neither poisonous nor harmful to the skin.

-Propagating Hoya sweetheart
+Propagating a Hoya Sweetheart

 The plant can be propagated easily by cutting a stem with two mature leaves and rooting it in water.
 Once the stem has developed roots, it can now be transferred to a well-drained soil medium.
 The key challenge with this method is that it can take several months before a stem cutting develops roots.
 The process is also involved since one has to change water weekly.

 Repotting is necessary for giving your growing plant ample space to expand.
 Researchers insinuate that for a Hoya sweetheart to grow, the pot must be large enough.
 However, they warn that too big pots promote root rot.
 For a mature plant, the container must be root bound for them to flower.
 These conditions suggest the Hoya Kerrii is sensitive to the size of the pot.

-Pests and problems
+Pests and Problems

 Usually, Hoya plants are resistant to pests and illnesses.
-But it is essential to pay attention to possible mealybugs attacks.
+However, it is essential to pay attention to possible mealybugs attacks.
 Severe mealybugs attack can cause fungal diseases.
 Withered stems and leaves should be removed before they can affect other regions of the plant.

 Overwatering and prolonged humid conditions can result in rotting leaves.
 Always be sure to remove drying leaves, kill mealybugs, and move the plant to places with optimum growth conditions.